-With support of patients, friends and donors, the Foundation has given out $250,000 in small grants to provide emergency relief to our hardworking hospital staff who have incurred unexpected personal expenses due to this health care crisis.
+With support of patients, friends and donors, the Foundation has given out $250,000 in small grants to provide emergency relief to the hardworking Hospital staff who have incurred unexpected personal expenses due to this health care crisis.
 Grants have been given to support unforeseen costs such as child care, elder care, transportation, school supplies, meals or other necessities.
-Our compassionate staff make Saint Francis what it is – thank you for supporting them these past few months.
+The compassionate staff make Saint Francis what it is – thank you for supporting them these past few months.

 The Hospital needs your support now more than ever.